Quenya: Phonology

-Tolkien described the pronunciation of the Elvish languages by Elves, Men and Hobbits has been described in a variety of sources.
+Tolkien described the pronunciation of the Elvish languages by Elves, Men and Hobbits in a variety of sources.
 The documentation about late Quenya phonology is contained in the Appendix E of the Lord of the Rings and the "Outline of Phonology", one of Tolkien's texts, published in Parma Eldalamberon No. 19.

 Tolkien based Quenya pronunciation more on Latin than on Finnish.
 Thus, Quenya lacks the vowel harmony and consonant gradation present in Finnish, and accent is not always on the first syllable of a word.
 Typical Finnish elements like the front vowels ö, ä and y are lacking in Quenya, but phonological similarities include the absence of aspirated unvoiced stops or the development of the syllables ti > si in both languages.
 The combination of a Latin basis with Finnish phonological rules resulted in a product that resembles Italian in many respects, which was Tolkien's favourite modern Romance language.

 The tables below list the consonants (Q. ólamar) and vowels of late colloquial Noldorin Quenya, i.e. Quenya as spoken among the Exiled Noldor in Middle-earth.
 They are written using the International Phonetic Alphabet, unless otherwise noted.